kibo82/AI_Kibo_re/README.md

 Some of these packages might be installed already when you install python.

+I changed some option of konlpy, so you have to download open-korean-text-2.1.0 jar and paste to directiry that konlpy package installed.
+(It will be in your venv - Lib - site-packages - konlpy - java)

 And program also needs kakao stt api key.
 You can apply and get api keys free here (https://developers.kakao.com/) Then make .env file and paste your api key. (ex.
 SECRET_KEY=......)
 (Also you can get some information in this blog : https://ai-creator.tistory.com/70)